How to Become an FAA-Certified Drone Pilot

 How do I pass the Part 107 knowledge test?

 To pass the knowledge test, you need to answer at least 70% of the questions properly.
 That is equivalent to 42 out of 60 questions.

 However, if you’re asking what you need to do to get these answers correctly, then the short answer is to dedicate time to some serious studying.
 There are a lot of resources available online – free or otherwise – that can help you prepare for the knowledge test.
 Determining which one works for you depends on your learning style, your comfortable pace, and how much budget you have.

 If you’re settling for free resources, then you’re really not making a bad choice.
 There are dozens of free study guides (the FAA even offers their own), sample questions, instructional videos, and podcasts floating around online.
 You’ll need to do a bit of work organizing them into something coherent, but there’s enough material to prepare you for the knowledge test.

 However, if you’re willing to spend a bit more, then you can sign up for a paid Part 107 training course.
-There are a lot of excellent courses out there, such as the ones offered by Drone Launch Academy and the Drone Pilot Ground School.
+There are a lot of excellent courses out there, such as the one offered by Pilot Institute.
 With a paid training course, you can expect the material to be more organized and systematic.
 Many of these courses are even compatible with mobile devices so you can continue studying even during your morning commute to work.
 Best of all, some training courses offer a money-back guarantee should you not pass the Part 107 knowledge test on your first take.